-I’m fortunate enough to have just spent a week surfing in the beautiful Algarve region of Portugal.
+I’m fortunate enough to have spent a week surfing in the beautiful Algarve region of Portugal.
 I love surfing as it’s a great way to exercise and is extremely rewarding.
-It is a tough sport that requires your full focus and concentration but I love the freedom and relaxation of it.
+It's a tough sport that requires your full focus and concentration but I love the freedom and relaxation of it.
 Surfing allows you to learn a great deal about yourself by the way you respond to the unpredictablility of the ocean.
 It’s an amazing way to workout, appreciate your beautiful natural surroundings and have some serious fun!

 If you’re relatively new to surfing (like me), it’s always good to do a little prep to get the most out of your surf trip.
 Basic core training is a great start, particularly for beginners, and exercises which work on your spinal stability, posture and flexibility should be your first point of call.
 Lower body exercises to strengthen the legs and improve your balance will be a big help too.